Our goals in action

 Sistema Kingston, run by the Queen’s Faculty of Education, is a free after-school music program that focuses on positive social change through the pursuit of musical excellence.
 Sistema Kingston’s group-centred music instruction emphasizes inclusivity and teamwork, builds personal persistence, and fosters creativity and personal responsibility.

-The Tech ‘n’ Tinker (TNT) Trailer is a mobile classroom that travels to schools, community organizations and public events in the greater Kingston area, providing hands-on learning that complements the Ontario Kindergarten to Grade 8 curriculum.
-The Trailer is part of Queen’s Faculty of Engineering’s outreach programming.
+The Tech ‘n’ Tinker (TNT) Trailer is a mobile classroom that travels to schools, community organizations, and public events in the greater Kingston area, providing hands-on learning that complements the Ontario Kindergarten to Grade 8 curriculum.
+The Trailer is part of Queen’s Faculty of Engineering and Applied Science's outreach programming.

 Free learning beyond our borders